ferrislucas/promptr/README.md

 npm install -g @ifnotnowwhen/promptr
 ```

+#### With the release binaries
+You can install Promptr by copying the binary for the current release to your path.
+Only MacOS is supported right now.

 #### Set OpenAI API Key
 An environment variable called `OPENAI_API_KEY` is expected to contain your OpenAI API secret key.